Thymus integer

-Thymus integer is a strongly aromatic, sprawling, gnarled subshrub generally less than 10 cm high.
+Thymus integer is a species of flowering plant in the family Lamiaceae.
+It is a strongly aromatic, sprawling, gnarled subshrub generally less than 10 cm high.
 It produces white to dark rosy purple flowers between March and June.

 Habitat

 This plant is often found on dry, rocky, igneous hillsides at altitudes of 100–1700 meters.

 Distribution

 A Cyprus endemic, it is common in the Troödos Mountains and the Akamas area.